-The following table provides information as of December 31, 2018 regarding shares of our common stock that may be issued under our existing equity compensation plans, including our 2008 Stock Option and Incentive Plan (the "2008 Plan") and our 2004 Employee Stock Purchase Plan (the "2004 ESPP Plan").
+The following table provides information as of December 31, 2019 regarding shares of our common stock that may be issued under our existing equity compensation plans, including our 2008

-Equity Compensation Plan Information Number of securities to be issued upon exercise of outstanding options and rights(1) Weighted average exercise price of outstanding options and rights future issuance under equity compensation plan (excluding securities referenced in column (a)) Equity compensation plans approved by security holders(2) 866,132(3) \$ 93.70 360,579(4)
+Equity Equity Compensation Plan Information Number of securities remaining available for Number of securities to be issued upon exercise of outstanding options and rights(1) Weighted average exercise price of outstanding options and rights future issuance under equity compensation plan (excluding securities referenced in column (a)) Equity compensation plans approved by security holders(2) 1,699,202(3) \$ 44.87 674,422(4)

-- (1) Does not include any Restricted Stock as such shares are already reflected in our outstanding shares. - (2) Consists of the 2008 Plan and the 2004 ESPP Plan. - (3) Does not include purchase rights accruing under the 2004 ESPP Plan because the purchase price (and therefore the number of shares to be purchased) will not be determined until the end of the purchase period. - (4) Includes shares available for future issuance under the 2008 Plan and the 2004 ESPP Plan of which 14,400 shares are available for grants in the form of restricted stock, deferred stock, performance shares or unrestricted stock under the 2008 Plan.
+- (1) Does not include any Restricted Stock as such shares are already reflected in our outstanding shares. - (2) Consists of the 2008 Plan and the 2004 ESPP Plan. - (3) Does not include purchase rights accruing under the 2004 ESPP Plan because the purchase price (and therefore the number of shares to be purchased) will not be determined until the end of the purchase period. - (4) Includes shares available for future issuance under the 2008 Plan and the 2004 ESPP Plan of which 81,288 shares are available for grants in the form of restricted stock, deferred stock, performance shares or unrestricted stock under the 2008 Plan.